 When you come to Gaia House you are staying in a centre that has been created and is supported by the generosity of those who have practised here before you.
 The house was purchased through the donations of countless students, and can only be run through the generosity of our volunteer staff.
 The teachers share this firm commitment to the principle of Dana rather than asking a fee for leading retreats.
 This system is true of all Insight Meditation Centres in the West.
 The fee you pay for a retreat at Gaia House is just enough to enable us to provide food and accommodation, the structure of the retreat centre, administration and to cover teacher travel expenses.

-Teachers give enormously of their time, energy and understanding, but do not receive any payment for leading Group Retreats at Gaia House.
-The Dharma Teachings of wisdom and compassion are considered priceless, thus Teachers offer their understanding freely, as it has been over centuries.
+Teachers give enormously of their time, energy and understanding, but do not receive any payment for leading group retreats at Gaia House.
+The Dharma teachings of wisdom and compassion are considered priceless, thus teachers offer their understanding freely, as it has been over centuries.

-The livelihood of most Gaia House Teachers depends wholly, or to a large extent, on the generosity and voluntary contributions from retreatants who value their guidance and wish to support the ongoing teachings of the Dharma.
+The livelihood of most Gaia House teachers depends wholly, or to a large extent, on the generosity and voluntary contributions from retreatants who value their guidance and wish to support the ongoing teachings of the Dharma.
 Some teachers receive a small stipend for supporting long-term Personal retreatants – this service is primarily supported by Dana.
 Your generosity to the teachers is greatly appreciated, it is truly what enables the continuation of the teachings.

 About the Teachers.

-The staff generously offer their time and energy to assist the smooth running of the centre.
+The coordinators generously offer their time and energy to assist the smooth running of the centre.
 Their essential work involves providing the meals, reception work, book keeping, managing the vegetable gardens and grounds, house keeping and maintaining the building.

 Coordinators receive a small monthly stipend, plus food and board.
-Dana for the Coordinators who live and work at Gaia House is much appreciated and greatly supports their well-being during their time of service.
+Dana for the coordinators who live and work at Gaia House is much appreciated and greatly supports their well-being during their time of service.
 They often work long days, and they support the retreatants and care for the retreat space with dedication and compassion.